mturk/cmsc/tools/README.txt

 msvcrt_win2003.obj to msvcrt_compat.obj.
 Those two
 files are set in EXTRA_LIBS envvar within setenv.bat.

-By default compile will use Windows 2003 libraries from DDK.
-Using wxp command line option will result in using Windows XP libraries for i386 target.
+By default compile will use Windows 7 libraries from DDK.
+This can be define inside versions.bat file

 Additional components
 ---------------------